leilanihedstrom/leilanihedstrom.github.io/index.md

 ## About Me

 Hello world!
 I’m Leilani, and thank you for checking out my DREAM research project website.
-The Distributed REsearch Apprenticeships for Master’s (DREAM) is funded by the National Science Foundation and MSCS Consortium partners to encourage participants in underrepresened groups' to pursue a Phd in Computing.
+The Distributed REsearch Apprenticeships for Master’s (DREAM) is funded by the National Science Foundation and MSCS Consortium partners to encourage participants in underrepresened groups' to pursue a PhD in Computing.

 I studied Psychology during my undergraduate years at the University of North Florida and worked as a research assistant at the Cognition Lab for two semesters.
 Then I went on to pursue my Master’s in Industrial-Organizational Psychology with an emphasis on cross-cultural research at Roosevelt University.
 I graduated in 2015 and have since worked in the recruitment and hiring field for 8 years.
 Driven by curiosity and a desire for a career change, I began exploring the field of User Experience/User Interface.
 In 2023, I decided to return to school, where I began my current field of study in a Master’s in Human-Computer Interaction, and I am on track to graduate in December 2025.